lifs-tools/ils-ceramide-ring-trial/README.md

 The folder `ring-trial-comparison` contains tabular results for the other ring trials that we compared our ceramide concentrations against.

+Please note that raw data provided by the labs is not included in this repository.
+The data was provided by the labs to the study coordination at the [SLING](https://sling.sg/) / [SingMass](https://singmass.sg/) at NUS Singapore.
+The data was then anonymized and provided to the data analysis team for evaluation.
+To maintain the privacy of the labs, the raw data was converted to mzML and uploaded to [Zenodo](https://zenodo.org/doi/10.5281/zenodo.12632988) for the labs that have provided their raw data.
+Please note that the lab IDs used within this repository differ from the ones used in the final manuscript.
+The [mapping table](https://zenodo.org/doi/10.5281/zenodo.12632988) maps the ids used in this repository ('LabId') to the ids used in the final manuscript ('LabNum').

 ### R folder

 The `R` folder contains reusable portions of code used within the evaluation workflow, e.g. for plotting, calibration curve-related calculations etc.